Badrrahmaouy/Weather-Journal-App/README.md

 (Node.js is required to run this web app)
 To run this web app:
-1. Install express in the app's main folder
+1. Install all the dependecies in the app's main folder
         ```
         npm install
         ```